dfinity/wg-identity-authentication/topics/icrc_34_get_delegation.md

       the [IC interface specification, signatures section](https://internetcomputer.org/docs/current/references/ic-interface-spec/#signatures).
     - `expiration` (`text`): Expiration of the delegation, in nanoseconds since 1970-01-01, as a base-10 string.
     - `targets` (`text` array): A list of target canister ids (textual representation) an Account Delegation is restricted to making canister calls to.
-If the list is not present, the delegation applies to all canisters (i.e. it is not restricted).
+If the list is not present, the delegation is a Relying Party delegation that applies to all canisters (i.e. it is not restricted).
 - `signature` (`blob`):  Signature on the 32-byte representation-independent hash of the map contained in the `delegation` field as described